-Types of lipids, structures of saturated and unsaturated fatty acids, triglycerides, simple and mixed triglyceridesphospholipids, glycolipids (ganglioside and cerebrosides) and sphingolipids.
+Types of lipids, structures of saturated and unsaturated fatty acids, triglycerides, simple and mixed triglyceridesphospholipids, glycolipids (ganglioside and cerebrosides) and antipacting action when and ioding value Termonoids and sphingolipids. .
 Concept of acid value, saponification value and iodine value.
 Terpenoids and isoprenoids - definition and representative structures, steroids.
 Definition, Classification and representative structures (Cholesterol).